itstriolink/geojson-export/README.md

 Description
 ------
-OpenRefine extension that allows you to export OpenRefine data to GeoJSON (supports latitude/longitude values and WKT strings)
+OpenRefine extension that allows you to export OpenRefine data to GeoJSON.
+Supports latitude/longitude coordinates and Well-Known Text (WKT).

 Installation
 ------